 To create a development set for each language, we sampled five documents from each training set and then split the ground truth of every document into n-grams of length 100 to create the input-correction pairs to train and develop the sequence models.
 We chose this number of documents to be able to evaluate the models frequently and this length because this was the largest one that fitted in our hardware with the largest architectures we tried.
 The datasets used to train our models are described in Table \ref{table:datasets}.

-\subsection{Training the sequence models}
+\subsection{Training the Sequence Models}

-All the sequence models were trained using 4 CPU cores, 4 GB of RAM, and a GPU NVIDIA V100 with 16 GB of memory.
-Overall, training the sequence models was difficult because of the differences between the training and development sets, but the models obtained were good enough to produce improvements in all the languages.
-The overview of the training of the models is shown in Table \ref{table:models}.
+The process of training the models is the standard sequence-to-sequence pipeline that uses cross entropy loss to make the model generate the right token at every step, as it was originally proposed in \cite{cho_seq2seq, sutskever_seq2seq}.
+All the models were trained using 4 CPU cores, 4 GB of RAM, and a single GPU NVIDIA V100 with 16 GB of memory.
+Overall, training the sequence models was difficult because of the differences between the training and development sets, but the models obtained were good enough to produce improvements in all the languages, as shown in Table \ref{table:models}.

 To tune the hyperparameters of the sequence models, we performed a Random Search \cite{random_search}.
 We set the embedding dimension to be 128, 256, or 512, with the number of hidden units in the feedforward layers always four times the embedding dimension.
 We tried from two to four layers, with the same number of layers for both the encoder and the decoder.
 We varied the dropout rate from 0.1 to 0.5 in steps of 0.1 and the $\lambda$ of the weight decay $L^2$ penalization to be $10^{-1}$, $10^{-2}$, $10^{-3}$ or $10^{-4}$.
 All the models were trained with Adam and a learning rate of $10^{-4}$.
-The best hyperparameters we found for each one of the sequence models are shown in Table \ref{table:hyperparameters}.
+The best hyperparameters found are shown in Table \ref{table:hyperparameters}.

-\subsection{Experimental results}
+\subsection{Experimental Results}

-To investigate the effect of the different hyperparameters in our method, we performed a Grid Search varying the window size from 10 to 100 in steps of 10, processing the documents with disjoint windows or n-grams with all the weighting functions using both Greedy Search and Beam Search in every variation.
+To investigate the effect of the different hyperparameters in our method, we performed a Grid Search varying the window size from 10 to 100 in steps of 10, processing the documents with disjoint windows or n-grams with all the weighting functions using both Greedy Search and Beam Search.